 \subsection{Assumptions and Goals}

-We adopt an honest but curious threat model\cite{zyskind_privacy}.
-The on chain execution environment is assumed to be tamper resistant and publicly verifiable.
-Off chain data are not trusted and are validated only through consistency with on chain commitments.
-Auditors are independent third parties relying solely on public on chain state and obtainable off chain inputs.
+We adopt an honest-but-curious threat model \cite{zyskind_privacy}.
+The on-chain execution environment is assumed to be tamper-resistant and publicly verifiable.
+Off-chain data are not trusted and are validated only through consistency with on-chain commitments.
+Auditors are independent third parties relying solely on public on-chain state and obtainable off-chain inputs.

 Under these assumptions, the system design has three goals.
-First, it should support replayable auditing so that third parties can independently verify consistency between off chain records and on chain commitments.
-Second, it should remain cost efficient under high frequency workloads by minimizing on chain state and execution \cite{eyal_bitcoinng,poon_lightning}.
-Third, it should enable privacy friendly verification by avoiding mandatory disclosure of complete transaction or asset information \cite{bunz_bulletproofs,camenisch_accumulator}.
+First, it should support replayable auditing so that third parties can independently verify consistency between off-chain records and on-chain commitments.
+Second, it should remain cost-efficient under high-frequency workloads by minimizing on-chain state and execution \cite{eyal_bitcoinng,poon_lightning}.
+Third, it should enable privacy-friendly verification by avoiding mandatory disclosure of complete transaction or asset information \cite{bunz_bulletproofs,camenisch_accumulator}.